 Why had the Orthodox Church received so many accolades from so many of my Anglican heroes?
 Once again, I was a sponge waiting to soak up everything I could learn about the Orthodox Church.
 So I read books, listened to the amazing variety of resources on Ancient Faith Radio, and attended Orthodox services.
 What I found confirmed the impression I got from those Anglican luminaries: the Orthodox Church uniquely maintained an unwavering devotion to the Faith of the Apostles for 2,000 years.
 I also found that the Orthodox Church wasn’t always exclusively Eastern either.
 For a large part of the first thousand years of the Church, the West (i.e. Rome and its territories) played an important role in making sure the Orthodox Church maintained the Apostles’ Faith.
-But after the slow schism between East and West and the doctrinal innovations of the Roman Catholic Church and reckless “reforming” of the Protestants, the Eastern Church persevered with the historic Faith, even under (or perhaps, in part, because of) centuries of oppression from Islamic forces in the former Byzantine territories and Communist oppression in the Slavic lands.
+But after the slow schism between East and West, the doctrinal innovations of the Roman Catholic Church and reckless “reforming” of the Protestants, the Eastern Church persevered with the historic Faith, even under (or perhaps, in part, because of) centuries of oppression from Islamic forces in the former Byzantine territories and Communist oppression in the Slavic lands.
 Through the leadership of its many bishops and the dogged commitment to tradition of its lay folk, the Orthodox Church just perpetuated to each generation what the generation before it had handed on.